-Another good example of native video ads is the Under Armour comedic skit Tom Brady’s Best Friend on the site Funny or Die.
+Another good example of native video ads is the Under Armour comedic skit Tom Brady’s Wicked Accent on the site Funny or Die.
 It’s a funny, three-minute comedic skit with the Patriot’s quarterback Tom Brady.
-In the video, a creepy kid tries to show his girlfriend’s family that he’s really BFFs with the NFL star.
+In the video, a salesperson “can’t understand” the NFL star’s “Boston” accent.

 The amazing part of this video is that even though you may not realize it, you see the Under Armour logo in the background at least a dozen times.
 So, while everyone is enjoying a funny video, they’re seeing the Under Armour brand flash up within their awareness.

 The Most Epic Safety Video Ever Made / Air New Zealand